tyleracorn/quartz/content/DnD/Sessions/023-20230315-EscapingTheCave.md

 * Long Rest
 * We chat with the inn keaper
 	* there is talk about the goblins being holed up in some long lost dwarven place called #cragma
+* We go around and pick up our orders from the seamstress and the magic shop
 *